-London– In Trafalgar Square last week, a major crowd gathered for the premier of the two-thirds scale replica of the world famous Syrian Palmyra Roman Arch.
+London, UK– In Trafalgar Square last week, a major crowd gathered for the premier of the two-thirds scale replica of the world famous Syrian Palmyra Roman Arch.
 The original arch was destroyed by the so-called IS during their occupation of Palmyra in 2015.
 The city was only recaptured this past March following a brutal military occupation.
 The 2,000 year old Roman ruins located in modern Syria have been one of many casualties of the ongoing, five-year civil war that has torn the nation apart.
-The quest to restore the damage committed by the so-called IS has been long and difficult and has been largely spearheaded by the Oxford University based Institute of Digital Archeology (IDA).
-Their approach in doing so has been incredibly innovative and the results are nothing less than stunning.
+The quest to restore the damage committed by the so-called IS has been long and difficult, and has been largely spearheaded by the Oxford University based Institute of Digital Archeology (IDA).
+Their approach using 3D photos in Palmyra has been incredibly innovative and the results are nothing less than stunning.

 A Unique Camera With A Singular Mission

 In order to gather the necessary visual information to restore various at-risk structures, the IDA requires extremely precise and detailed visual information.

 To do so the IDA utilized their “Million Images Database Project” which distributes 3D cameras to local volunteers.
 Prior to the city’s occupation, the Project had connected several Syrian photographers in the area with 3D cameras who then took extensive images of all the cultural landmarks in the area.

 Through the volunteers’ efforts, the IDA generated an extensive database of photographic evidence to guide their on-going restorations.
 These photographs captured every nuance necessary to create virtual blueprints of Palmyra’s ancient ruins.

 Global Awareness and Freedom of Speech

 At the unveiling, Syria’s Minster of Antiquities, Maamoun Abdulkarim, saw the replicated stone arch as “a message of raising awareness in the world” of humanity’s shared cultural heritage.